-With the black swan as a starting point, the exhibition NÅR (the Danish word for 'when') focuses on apocalypse as a transhistorical motif.
+With the changing symbolic charge of the black swan as its crux, the videoinstallation Portents focuses on apocalypse as a transhistorical motif in Western thinking.

 In the book The Black Swan: The Impact of the Highly Improbable from 2007, the mathematical philosopher and probability theorist Nassim Nicholas Taleb explains how history has never been predictable, but is instead consistently driven forward by what Taleb with the ancient Roman poet Juvenal refers to as 'black swans:' positive or negative events that are considered highly improbable before they occur, but which are nonetheless realized with far-reaching consequences in turn.
-The COVID-19 crisis is a classic black swan.
+The COVID-19 crisis was a classic black swan.